Recommended Authors:

 end

-% high pass filtration eliminates low-frequency noise from numerical integration %
+% accomplish numerical integration %

 end